palmaisaias/React-E-commerce-Web-Application/README.md

-# Front and Decor E-Commerce Project
+# Front End Core E-Commerce Project

 This application connects a front-end interface to my e-commerce API from Back End Core.
 The application opens on a homepage, and the navigation is provided by a nav bar at the top of the screen for which I incorporated React Bootstrap.